-Next, figure out what parts of the schedule that you have come up with a flexible and what parts you are unwilling to negotiate in regard to.
+Next, figure out what parts of the schedule that you have come up with as flexible and what parts you are unwilling to negotiate.
 The latter group would be those dates that you believe are extremely responsive to you or your child and you believe that it is essential that you be able to spend that time with your child.
 Once you have done this, figure out a couple of backup plans in case your first choice is not taken up by the judge.
 If you can spend a little time going over your reasoning for the particular plan that is even better.

 Do not come to court empty-handed, bring evidence

 This is something that people in your position will often time overlook and it can be extremely detrimental to their case.
 Testimony (words you say under oath) is one thing, but if you can bring in documentary evidence, photographs, video, or any other form of evidence that can enhance your case.
 This is especially true if you are trying to argue for something that is outside of the norm, like the supervised visitation or restricted visitation for your child's other parent.
 On top of the practical advantages that bringing evidence to court provides you with, it will cause you to feel better prepared for your hearing.
 Like studying for an exam, you will perform better in your hearing if you are prepared.